 For taking most of the astrophotos found in this gallery I used one of three different telescopes:

 My primary mount for astrophotography is an OTE-150 (2002 version), which is a mid-weight German Equatorial Mount produced in Germany.
 It may not look attractive, but it is rigid, and its drives run quite smoothly with a built-in mechanical (!) periodic error correction.
 This mount handles the small telescopes well, even under windy conditions; better than the VIXEN GP-DX , which is still in use as secondary mount for astrophotography with small telescopes and for visual observations.
 However, the 9.5" Newtonian plus guidescope, camera, autoguider and other accessories pushes the OTE-150 mount to its limits.
+I therefore switched to guiding via finderscope, which eliminates the need for a separate guidescope and saves weight.

 The OTE-150 is mounted on a massive wooden TS Stativ Deluxe tripod, mine is designed to handle Newtonian reflectors and can be loaded (in theory) up to 120 kg.
 The GP-DX is mounted on a pointed Baader hard-wood tripod which I usually ram deep into the ground (if soft) to quickly damp any vibrations.